Blignaut24/NederLearn_V5/TESTING.md

 - User-specific pages (profile views, personal blog posts)
 - Interactive features (like/unlike, bookmarks)

 Each test follows a simple pattern: it creates a URL, then checks if that URL connects to the correct view function.
-For example, when testing the home page, we verify that the URL 'home' properly connects to our BlogPostList view.
+For example, when testing the home page, we verify that the URL "home" properly connects to our BlogPostList view.
 This helps catch routing problems early and ensures our navigation system works reliably.

 The tests are well-organized with clear comments and documentation, making them easy to understand and maintain.
 They cover all major features of our blog application, from basic page navigation to more complex user interactions.
 </details>